-This again is designed for use within the electrical industry rather than purely automotive, and that’s noticeable with features like the non-contact voltage detection and True RMS, which helps to give accurate measurements (voltage & current) in noisy environments (we’re talking electrical noise).
+This again is designed for use within the electrical industry rather than purely automotive.
+That’s noticeable with features like the non-contact voltage detection and True RMS.
+They help to give accurate measurements (voltage & current) in noisy environments (we’re talking electrical noise).

-That aside, it makes a useful addition to any mechanics tool chest, and it’s priced well enough to offer great features without breaking the bank.
-The AM-530 can do the usual DMM measurements, but also adds in a built-in flashlight (you’ll be surprised at just how often you’ll use it), and of course the voltage detection – not that useful with a vehicle, but that just means it’s a great all-rounder for use in the home also.
+That aside, it makes a useful addition to any mechanics tool chest.
+It’s priced well enough to offer great features without breaking the bank.
+The AM-530 can do the usual DMM measurements, but also adds in a built-in flashlight (you’ll be surprised at just how often you’ll use it.)
+And, of course, the voltage detection.
+It’s not that useful with a vehicle, but that just means it’s a great all-rounder for use in the home also.